Smokey555/Flixel-TextureAtlas/README.md

  Width- and Heightoffset are a temporary fix to the cutting off bitmap issue(I'm trying to fix it rn gimme a bit). excludeArray excludes animations from being created.
 Let's say you have 2 GF versions on 1 TextureAtlas, you could exclude the animations from the one that you don't need currently,making it load faster.

+ ALSO MAKE SURE TO ALIGN THE ANIMATIONS YOU PLACE TO LEFT AND TOP USING "ALIGN" IN ANIMATE!
+There's an example .fla so you can see what you gotta do.